alicemunsal/dohex/DoHex2.md

 ## Data Oriented Design

-Data Oriented Design (DOD) is mainly used in video game development.
-DOD approach is to focus on the data and to think about transformation of data.
+Data Oriented Design (DOD) approach is to focus on the data and to think about transformation of data.
 In his famous [talk](https://www.youtube.com/watch?v=rX0ItVEVjHc)[^5] at CppCon, Mike Acton describes data oriented design principles.

 ### Transformation